reallyreadit/blog/_posts/2020-04-13-conversions.markdown

 </p>

 <p>
 So, during the calendar week that started on Sunday, April 5th, 321 <em>new</em> humans checked out Readup.
 (Again, that doesn’t include the hundreds of <em>existing</em> readers who also visited Readup.)
-That number is depressingly low, but also, kind of a gift.
+That number is depressingly low, but also kind of a gift.
 We haven’t spent a penny on marketing, so it’s 100% thanks to people in our community (you!) telling other people they know (your friends!) about Readup.
 (Please keep doing that!
 It’s keeping us alive!)
 </p>

 <p>